HelgeCPH/cph-code-infra/README.md

 Now, install some more plugins that we need to build our projects.

 Navigate to *Manage Jenkins* -> *Manage Plugins* -> *Available* and select the following plugins
   * `Maven Integration plugin`
   * `Artifactory Plugin`
   * `SSH plugin`

 After selection, hit *Download now and install after restart* and on the next page check *Restart Jenkins when installation is complete and no jobs are running* and wait until Jenkins is restarted.

-Configure how Jenkins finds your Maven installation.
+Now, we configure how Jenkins finds your Maven installation.
 For this project we will download Maven dynamically:
-*Manage Jenkins* -> *Global Tool Configuration*
+Navigate to *Manage Jenkins* -> *Global Tool Configuration*

 ![CI Setup](docs/images/jenkins_maven_cfg.png)